jundalisay/spblist/content/en/research/mill/liberty/chapter-3.md

-> *Superphysics note: Mill promotes the free circulation of hurtful ideas not knowing that those hurtful ideas lead to hurtful actions that he is against.
-So in effect, he is promoting something that he doesn't like.
+{{< n n="Mill promotes the free circulation of hurtful ideas not knowing that those hurtful ideas lead to hurtful actions that he is against.
+So in effect, he is promoting something that he doesn't like. " >}}

 Thus, the liberty of the individual must be limited.
 He must not make himself a nuisance to other people.